-This is an excerpt from Postural Correction eBook by Jane C. Johnson.
+This is an excerpt from Postural Correction.

 As the name indicates, in the genu flexum (flexed knee) posture a person bears weight through a knee that is flexed to a greater degree than is normal when standing.
 Less common than genu recurvatum, it is a posture observed in the elderly or in patients who have been sedentary and their knees have been allowed to rest in a flexed position for prolonged periods.
 Viewed laterally, an imaginary line drawn vertically from just anterior to the lateral malleolus bisects the tibia longitudinally in normal knee posture (figure 8.6a).
 In the genu flexum posture the knee itself falls anterior to this line, which no longer bisects the leg (figure 8.6b).
 This posture is best identified by viewing your client in the sagittal plane, as with the patient in figure 8.6c.
 Note the increased ankle dorsiflexion commonly associated with this posture.

 Figure 8.6 Genu flexum posture: (a) normal knee alignment, (b) knee alignment in genu flexum, and (c) genu flexum of the right leg.

 Caution is needed when attempting to address genu flexum after knee surgery and when working with clients who use wheelchairs or spend much of their time in a chair, such as someone who might be frail or recovering from illness or injury.
 For each of the techniques suggested, consider whether deep pressure (as might be used when applying soft tissue release or addressing trigger points) is contraindicated for your client; ensure that your client has sufficient balance when performing any standing exercises.